 November 14, 2017 UPDATE: After the recent flooding caused by Hurricane Harvey, I noticed on Google maps that the Scanlan Mansion is gone.
 The home site has been completely cleared.
 I presume that when I visited the site of the mansion earlier this year that the work being done was in preparation for demolition.
 I … Continue reading The Scanlan Mansion is GONE!

 Near where I live there's this cool pipeline bridge that crosses the Brazos River.
 It's not really accessible to the public and there is a forest and various fences and gates to get through to reach it.
 Nonetheless, I knew it was back there and took the Slate out on the levee and around the … Continue reading The Bridge

 In my November 10 blog post, I mentioned my desire to find the Duke Cemetery where Daniel Perry, his family and other relatives are buried.
 I learned about Daniel Perry and the old Duke Community after finding three recently erected Historical Markers on Highway 6 in Missouri City just east of Arcola.
-I knew from my … Continue reading Graveyard Hunting, Part 2
+On my way to … Continue reading UPDATED: Graveyard Hunting, Part 2

 Today I rode with one of the groups that depart from Society Cycle Works each Saturday morning.
 What made today special is that the first real-honest-to-God cold front came through on Friday and the temperature this morning was 45 degrees.
 Yikes!
 This just got real, y'all.
 I've been moaning about our unseasonably warm weather for over a … Continue reading First wintery ride of the season!
 (Is autumny a word?)